Policy Options

 Overview

 As the impacts of climate change intensify, people and nature are at risk of rapidly changing environmental conditions.
-Nature-based solutions are actions that use natural features and processes to protect, restore, and manage ecosystems, helping to solve social and environmental problems while benefiting both people and nature.
-Research shows that nature-based solutions could provide about 37% of the climate mitigation needed between now and 2050.
-Nature-based solutions also play a key role in climate change adaptation and building resilience in landscapes and communities.
+Nature-based solutions use natural features and processes to protect, restore, and manage ecosystems.
+Nature-based solutions can address a range of challenges communities face — from wildfires and heat waves to sea-level rise and flooding.
+Research also shows that nature-based solutions could provide about 37% of the climate mitigation needed between now and 2050.
+The primary tenet of nature-based solutions is that working with nature, rather than against it, can help implement solutions that (1) combat climate change, (2) build more resilient communities, and (3) protect critical ecosystems.
+The examples below provide a sampling of the state-level policy options available for implementing nature-based solutions.

 Green Infrastructure

-• **Florida S.B.
-976 (enacted 2021): Encouraged new approaches and financing mechanisms for the protection of the state’s wildlife corridor, including public-private partnerships, payments for ecosystem services, and blended financing for resilience and green infrastructure.
+- **Florida SB 976 (Enacted 2021): Encourages new approaches and financing mechanisms for the protection of the state’s wildlife corridor, including public-private partnerships, payments for ecosystem services, and blended financing for resilience and green infrastructure.

-• Maryland H.B.
-653 (enacted 2022): Specified that the maintenance and repair of source watersheds, including the installation and maintenance of green infrastructure that improves water quality, is eligible for the same forms of financial assistance as other water collection and treatment infrastructure.
+- Maryland HB 653 (Enacted 2022): Specifies that the maintenance and repair of source watersheds — including the installation of green infrastructure that improves water quality — is eligible for the same forms of financial assistance as other water collection and treatment infrastructure.

 Forests

-• Colorado H.B.
-1012 (enacted 2022): Focused on promoting healthy forests and includes provisions for developing a statewide carbon accounting framework and a forest carbon co-benefit framework
+- **Colorado HB22-1012 (Enacted 2022): Focused on promoting healthy forests, including provisions for developing a statewide carbon accounting framework and a forest carbon co-benefit framework.

 Sustainable Agriculture